 One of the most impactful and yet overlooked components of internal biosecurity and hygiene is the litter.
 As a component of internal biosecurity and hygiene, its proper management contributes to optimize the control of health risks in livestock farming.

-Litter materials & usage:
+Litter materials and use

-Depending on species and areas, litter materials can be from different/ diverse origin.
-Main ones remains straw, sawdust or directly floor.
-As animals are directly in contact to it, depending on species, main roles of the litter used in farms are to ensure animals’ comfort through thermal insulation, moisture absorption and the prevention of pathologies.
-It also influences animal behavior; its characteristics play an important role in the performance of the animals, the air quality and the work of the farmer.
+Depending on species and areas, litter materials can be diverse.
+The main ones remains straw, sawdust or directly floor.
+As animals are directly in contact with it, depending on species, its main roles when used in farms are to ensure animals’ comfort through thermal insulation, moisture absorption and prevention of pathologies like bacterial infections.
+It also influences animal behavior.
+Indeed, its characteristics play an important role in animal performance, the air quality within structures/housing areas and the work of the farmer.

-Bacteria development & litter deterioration:
+Bacteria development & litter deterioration

-Bacteria will develop more or less depending on their environment.
+Bacteria develop more or less depending on their environment.
 For instance, straw is favorable to the development of streptococcus while sawdust is a good substrate for coliform bacteria.
-But, beyond the concentration of germs excreted by animals (feces, urine, uterine and vaginal secretions…), litter accelerates the contamination dynamic (increase of the number of germs.
+Beyond the concentration of germs excreted by animals (feces, urine, uterine and vaginal secretions…), a litter accelerates dynamic contamination, which results in an increase in the number of germs.
 This can happen when the litter is wet due to insufficient ventilation and/or when it is thick because of excessive mulching and insufficient cleaning.

-Discover our litter conditionner solution PURlite
+Discover our litter conditioner solution PURlite.